paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

 #### Amendments
 2021—Pub.
 L. 116–283, § 604(b)(1), renumbered [section 495 of this title](./chapter-008-travel-and-transportation-allowances.md#section-495) as this section.

 Subsec. (c).
 Pub.
 L. 116–283, § 604(b)(2), struck out subsec. (c).
-Text read as follows: “No allowance may be paid under this section for any day after the travel authorities transition expiration date.”.
+Text read as follows: “No allowance may be paid under this section for any day after the travel authorities transition expiration date.”

 2011—Pub.
 L. 112–81, § 631(d)(2), renumbered [section 435 of this title](./chapter-007-allowances-other-than-travel-and-transportation-allowances.md#section-435) as section 495.